Restore Your California Gun Rights

 Under California law, a Penal Code 17(b) reduction of a felony charge to a misdemeanor is usually the quickest and easiest to obtain option for restoring your gun rights under California law.
 Note that, as discussed below, these reductions will likely not impact the federal gun restrictions which may apply to your case.

 Penal Code 17(b) reductions result in the prior felony conviction being treated as a misdemeanor for all purposes, including the prohibition against felons possessing firearms.
 Once a court has reduced a wobbler to a misdemeanor pursuant to section 17, the crime is thereafter regarded as a misdemeanor for all purposes.
 This unambiguous language means what it says, and unless the Legislature states otherwise, a defendant stands convicted of a misdemeanor, not a felony case.
+See related information: Early Termination of Probation in California.
 Call a Los Angeles criminal defense lawyer at our office for more detailed information.

 Federal law often overlaps with California law with respect to those individuals whose gun rights are restricted or removed completely due to prior convictions.
 The most common restriction which gives rise to federal prosecutions is felon in possession.
 Federal law prohibits the possession or ownership of a firearm by felons, which it defines as anyone convicted in any court of an offense punishable by more than one year.
 Notice the two possibly counterintuitive points about this rule: